Beginners Guide to Food in Japan for first time visitors

 Yakitori comes in many forms, including white chicken skewers, chicken and spring onion, chicken meatballs, chicken small intestines, gizzard and chicken heart, to name a few.
 Some restaurants and specialty shops also have deep fried options available.

-Freshly grilled yakitori at an outdoor market in Japan.
+Freshly grilled yakitori at a market in Japan.

 Yakitori and deep fried skewers at a stall in Nishiki Market in Kyoto.

 Chicken meatball yakitori served at a restaurant in Kyoto.